zellio/pngpack/README.md

 # pngpack

-Small C utility for packing files into the comment section of png files.
+Small utility for packing arbitrary files into PNG comment sections.

-Currently files are packed in base64 encoding because that was quick and easy.
+Currently files are simply base64 encoded and packed into a generic PNG file.
+Future plans include compression and encryption.

-In the future they will be compressed and/or encrypted.

 ## Copyright